csantanapr/generator-dapp/README.md

 ## A brief tour

-* The starting point of the boilerplate is the file at `src/index.html` and `src/app/main.js` It's responsible for loading the Dojo loader and the application’s bootstrapper with `config.json`
+* The starting point of the app is the file at `src/index.html` and `src/app/main.js` It's responsible for loading the Dojo loader and the application’s bootstrapper with `config.json`
 * The task `grunt build` takes your application files and builds them for production using the Dojo build tool.
   * It depends on the presence of the build profile at `profiles/app.profile.js` and App config `src/app/config.json`
 * The App creates an instance of `dojox/app/main` using the App Controller Configuration File  `src/app/config.json`
-* The provided directory structure for css, html, and js for your App is defined in config.json, you can change to a different convention
+* The provided directory structure for css, html, and js for your App is defined in config.json, you can change it

 # Examples
 This boilerplate provides a very basic sample mobile App using using dojox.mobile widgets